pranitsh/TuneEase/README.md

 # Tune Ease

 Welcome to Tune Ease!
-This project allows for generating music with AI, intuitively use the project through a website, automatically build and install a large music model (lmm?), and more.
+This project provides intuitive website control and automatic package installation means for generating music with AI with the [GETMusic Framework](https://ai-muzic.github.io/getmusic/).
+The package provides a number of common music processing tools, architectural changes to the getmusic project, documentation and testing (including benchmarks), and more.

 ## Requirements